-Spell out numbers that begin a sentence, then use the Arabic numeral form (249) for all other numbers.
+Spell out numbers that begin a sentence as a word, then use numerals for all other numbers.
 This supports readability for people with low numeracy skills.
-Do not put the Arabic numeral in parentheses after a spelled out number.
+Do not put the numerals in parentheses after a spelled out number.

 Use the AP style guide for percentages and fractions.